syncfusion-content/uwp-docs/uwp/SfSpreadsheet/Find-and-Replace.md

 ### Find All

-Searches the every occurrence of specific data based on the criteria that you are searching for and returns an `IRange` list representing the cells in `SfSpreadsheet`
+Searches every occurrence of specific data based on the criteria that you are searching for and returns an `IRange` list representing the cells in `SfSpreadsheet`

 {% tabs %}
 {% highlight c# %}